cloudresty/go-rabbitmq/README.md

 ## Examples

-Below you'll find two basic examples that demonstrates how to use GoRabbitMQ package, both examples covering the basic functionality for a `Publisher` and also for a `Subscriber`.
+Below you'll find two basic examples that demonstrates how to use go-rabbitmq package, both examples covering the basic functionality for a `Publisher` and also for a `Subscriber`.

 &nbsp;